 Missy Lapine is the author of The SNEAKY CHEF: SIMPLE STRATE-GIES FOR HIDING HEALTHY FOODS IN KIDS' FAVORITE MEALS (published 2007), which "presents over 75 recipes that ingeniously disguise the most important superfoods inside kids' favorite meals."
-Jessica Seinfeld is the author of Deceptively Delicious: SIMPLE SECRETS TO GET YOUR KIDS EATING GOOD FOOD (published 2008), which "is filled with traditional recipes that kids love, except they're stealthily packed with veggies hidden in them so kids don't even know!"
-Infringement?
-Are there further facts it would be helpful to know?
+Jessica Seinfeld is the author of Deceptively Delicious: SIMPLE SECRETS TO GET YOUR KIDS EATING GOOD FOOD (published 2008), which "is filled with "Shake it, shake it like a Polaroid picture."